 - Add the raspberries and half of the lemon zest and juice to a food processor and process until as smooth as possible.
 Add 400g of the softened vanilla ice cream to the food processor and pulse until combined.

 - Spoon the raspberry ice cream into the loaf tin.
-Use a spoon or spatula to smooth the surface.
-Set aside the tin in the freezer for 1 hour or until set.
+Use a spoon or spatula to smooth the surface (note 2).
+Dollop and spread half of the raspberry jam on top.
+Freeze for 1 hour or until set.

 - Scoop 200g of the softened vanilla ice cream into the loaf tin.
 Use a spoon or spatula to smooth the surface.
-Return the tin to the freezer for 1 hour or until set.
+Dollop and spread the remaining raspberry jam on top.
+Return the pan to the freezer for 1 hour or until set.

 - Add the blueberries and the remaining lemon zest and juice to a food processor and process until as smooth as possible.
-Add the remaining (400g) of the softened vanilla ice cream to the food processor and pulse until combined.
+Add the remaining 400g of softened vanilla ice cream to the food processor and pulse until combined.

 - Spoon the blueberry ice cream into the loaf tin.
 Use a spoon or spatula to smooth the surface.
 Set aside the tin in the freezer for 2 hours or until set.